bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     journalctl --vacuum-time=1s
     rm -rf /var/log/*

-Disable the dhcp client and delete it's lease so that it does not try to ask for that IP address again.
+Disable the dhcp client and delete its lease so that it does not try to ask for that IP address again.
 Note that these commands will disconnect any network or ssh sessions to the unit so should be issued on the serial console.